California And The Secession Menace

 eventually unite with the Confederacy; and in event of the latter's

-success - which at the opening of the war to many seemed certain - the
+at the opening of the war to many seemed certain - the

 territory of the Confederate States of America would embrace the entire